 - The DEC terminal family.
 Used to access VMS, Unix, and almost every

 other system.
-The most popular terminal in the world.
-(VT)
+The most popular terminal in the world, except that in the

 - Wyse 370

 - A superset of the DEC VT320 terminal.
 (VT)

 Only ANSI X3.64-1979 terminals are capable of processing

 ANSI X3.64-1979 was withdrawn and replaced by an international standard,

 - Application Program Command.
 The name of an

 escape sequence used in